glyphobet/fragments/README.md

 * `help [COMMAND]`

-    display global help, or help for _COMMAND_ if specified
+    Display global help, or help for _COMMAND_ if specified.

 * `init`

-    initialize a new fragmentation manager repository
+    Initialize a new fragments repository, in `\_fragments`.

 * `stat [FILENAME [FILENAME ...]]`

-    get the current status of the repository
+    Get the current status of the fragments repository.

 * `follow FILENAME [FILENAME ...]`

-    start following changes to one or more files
+    Start following changes to one or more files.

 * `forget FILENAME [FILENAME ...]`

-    stop following changes to one or more files
+    Stop following changes to one or more files.

 * `rename OLD_FILENAME NEW_FILENAME`

-    rename _OLD\_FILENAME_ to _NEW\_FILENAME_, moving the actual file on disk if it has not already been moved
+    Rename _OLD\_FILENAME_ to _NEW\_FILENAME_, moving the actual file on disk if it has not already been moved.

 * `fork SOURCE\_FILENAME [SOURCE\_FILENAME ...]
 DESTINATION\_FILENAME`